wso2/docs-mi/en/docs/install-and-setup/setup/brokers/configure-with-apache-artemis.md

         ```

         !!!
 NOTE
-            In the synapse configuration, when using JMSsender the address uri should be in the following format.
+            When using `JMSsender`, the address URI in the Synapse configuration should be in the following format.
             ```xml
             jms:/<Queue_Name>?transport.jms.ConnectionFactory=<parameter_name_of_the_connection_factory>
             ```